nimrodpar/CourseraMLAssignments/README.md

 #### Recommender Systems
 * You can extract features automatically in this setting.
 Say you have already learned the users perefences vector Theta.
 And you have a new movie with rating R(i) from the users, but you don't know how to extract the features (say is it a romance/action movie? etc.).
 You can just apply Theta * R(i) and you'll get the features according to the users the model is already trained on.
 Then you can use these features to create recommendations for other users.
+   * Interestingly, you can do this without really knowing Theta! you can start by guessing Theta, extract features X and then use that to better you initial Theta and so on iteratively.